kirkshoop/async_scope/async-resource.md

 using run_t = /*implementation-defined/*;
 /// @brief the run() cpo provides a sequence-sender-of-token.
 /// @details The sequence-sender provided by run() will produce
-/// a run-operation.
-When the run-operation is started, it will start
+/// a run-function.
+When the run-function is started, it will start
-/// any async-operation that are needed to open the async-resource.
+/// any async-function that are needed to open the async-resource.
-/// After all those async-operation complete, the run-operation
+/// After all those async-function complete, the run-function
 /// will produce an async-resource-token as the only item in the
 /// sequence.
 /// After the sender-expression for the async-resource-token item
-/// completes, the run-operation will start any async-operation
+/// completes, the run-function will start any async-function
 /// that are needed to close the async-resource.
-/// After all those async-operation complete, the run-operation
+/// After all those async-function complete, the run-function
 /// will complete.
 /// @param async-resource&
 /// @returns sequence-sender<async-resource-token>